Logotype for Algoma Steel Group Inc

 • Q1 2025 results reflect challenging global steel market conditions, with lower realized pricing, higher production costs, and ongoing tariff and trade policy uncertainty.

-• Construction and commissioning of the Electric Arc Furnace (EAF) project advanced, with first steel production expected in Q2 2025 and no material change to project cost or production expectations.
+• The Electric Arc Furnace (EAF) project advanced, with first steel production from the initial EAF expected in Q2 2025 and no material change to project cost or production expectations.

-• Balance sheet remains strong with $226 million in cash and total liquidity of $587 million at quarter end.
+• Balance sheet remains strong, with cash at quarter end of $226.5 million and total liquidity of $587 million.

 Financial highlights

-• Cost per ton of steel sold averaged $1,137 in Q1, up 4% year-over-year due to higher utility costs and tariffs.
+• Cost per ton of steel products sold averaged $1,137, up 4% year-over-year due to higher utility costs and tariffs.

-• Cash generated by operations totaled $92.1 million, down from $121 million in the prior year period.
+• Cash generated by operating activities was $92.1 million, down from $121 million in the prior year period.

 • Net loss per diluted share was ($0.48) for Q1 2025.